Expand description

 allows ordering file names using the linguistically correct rules for the current locale.
 Compared toCollationKey

-, filename collation keys take into consideration dots and other characters commonly found in file names. - Builder for conveniently setting/unsetting flags and returning a
+, filename collation keys take into consideration dots and other characters commonly found in file names. - Flags to modify the format of the string returned by g_format_size_full().

 - Representation of a borrowed